Senior Justice Dept. official stalled probe against former interior secretary Ryan Zinke, sources say

 The move late last year by Rosen, an appointee of President Trump, angered some career prosecutors in the Justice Department’s Public Integrity Section and has delayed for months the release of an Interior Department Office of Inspector General report about Zinke’s conduct.

-At issue is whether Zinke made false statements to Interior investigators who were probing his decision not to grant a petition by two Indian tribes to operate a commercial casino off reservation land in East Windsor, Conn.
+At issue is whether Zinke made false statements to Interior investigators who were looking into his decision not to grant a petition by two Indian tribes to operate a commercial casino off reservation land in East Windsor, Conn.

 The Mashantucket Pequot and Mohegan tribes’ casino plans had prompted pushback by MGM Resorts International, which operates a gambling facility across the state border in Massachusetts.
 The tribes’ proposal became a source of contention at Interior and the White House during Trump’s first months in office.